 On January 12, 1780, the first copy of the Zürcher Zeitung was published.
-The newspaper has appeared without interruption ever since.
-It is one of the oldest newspapers in Europe.
+The newspaper is one of the oldest in Europe.
 And one of the best.

-The printing press, pamphlets, books and newspapers flourished in Europe at the time of the uprising of American settlers against the United Kingdom, the Industrial Revolution, the salons and societies, the Enlightenment, the educated citizen (Bildungsbürger) and on the eve of the French Revolution.
+The printing press, pamphlets, books and newspapers flourished in Europe at the time of the uprising of the American Revolution, the Industrial Revolution, the salons and societies, the Enlightenment and on the eve of the French Revolution.

 Censorship was omnipresent, also in Zurich.
-The publishing house Orell, Gessner, Füssli & Co, publisher of the newspaper, also experienced this.
+The publishing house Orell, Gessner, Füssli & Co, publisher of the newspaper, also experienced it.

-In Protestant Zurich, the Catholic Church was also a popular subject of criticism, criticism of the Protestant Church or allies was not tolerated.
+The Catholic Church was also a popular subject of criticism, criticism of the Protestant Church was not tolerated, however.
 Several editors were dismissed at the insistence of the city council.

-After 1815, the newspaper went through difficult times and circulation dropped to 400.
+The newspaper faced difficult times after 1815 and the circulation dropped to 400.
 In 1821, a new start was made with a new name: the Neue Zürcher Zeitung.